Board of Directors

 Interested in becoming a board member?

 Expectations: Participate in monthly meetings (second Wednesday of the month).
 A term is 3 years.
-You can read more about how the board operates in our bylaws above.
+You can read more about how the board operates in our bylaws below.

 Qualifications: You simply need to (1) be a member, and (2) have an interest in the success of the co-op or associated topics like food, farming, and community engagement.
 Certainly experience in business development, education, marketing, and with other public organizations are helpful additions to the board.

-How to apply: For 2022, we will have an annual meeting around the end of January 2022 so we need to hear from you by November 2021.
-Contact Ryan Pesch at lidafarmer@gmail.com or 218-770-4398 to get on the ballot and send your bio.
+How to apply: For 2024, we will have an annual meeting on February 12, 2024 so we need to hear from you by the end of December, 2023 to allow members time to vote on nominees.
+Contact Ryan Pesch at lidafarmer@gmail.com or 218-770-4398 to express your intestest.

 Contact the Board